 Now, let’s get to it – at last.
 How about this for an “About”?

 William Fergus Martin is an author….
 Oh, wait a minute… Lets make that “International Author”.
 I like the word “International”.
 It sounds impressive (Don’t you think?) but not too over the top (I hope).
-It even happens to be true since Forgiveness is Power is published in India and Taiwan (and soon to be published in China too) as well as in the West, so it actually is international.
+It even happens to be true since Forgiveness is Power is published in India and Taiwan (and now published in Mainland China too) as well as in the West, so it actually is international.